-44. To the HSF (and indeed Mr Downer) these facts are deliberately suppressed in order to portray Mr Zuma as an unreasonable and vexatious litigant hell-bent on frustrating his prosecution by Mr Downer.
+46. To the HSF these facts are deliberately suppressed in order to portray me as an unreasonable and vexatious litigant just hell-bent on litigating against Mr Downer anytime and everywhere.
 This is clearly a false narrative with no grounding on the known and proven facts.

-J: JUDGE MSIMANG'S RULING
+JUDGE MSIMANG'S RULING

-- 45. Mr Zuma's criminal prosecution of Mr Downer must further be understood in the context of evidence of unlawful prosecutorial missteps in the serial prosecutions attempts against him.
-It is a matter of record that in 2006 Mr Zuma's corruption case was struck off the roll by the Pietermaritzburg High Court after the late High Court Judge Herbert Msimang in a stinging rebuke said the state's case against him "went from one disaster to another" and had failed to follow proper procedure.
+- 47. My criminal prosecution of Mr Downer must further be understood in the context of evidence of unlawful prosecutorial missteps in the serial prosecutions against me.
+It is a matter of record that in 2006 my corruption case was struck off the roll by the Pietermaritzburg High Court after High Court Judge Herbert Msimang who made scathing remarks and said the state's case against me "went from one disaster to another" and had failed to follow proper procedure.
 "There were clear guidelines which should have informed their decision to proceed.
 They ignored those guidelines at their own peril," Msimang said.
 "This is the chickens coming home to roost."
-The late Judge Msimang said Mr Zuma had to be treated the same as any other person, irrespective of his leadership positions in the country.
-"His standing in the community will not alter his position in the eyes of the law." - 46.
+Msimang said I had to be treated the same as any other person, irrespective of my position in the country.
+"His standing in the community will not alter his position in the eyes of the law." - 48.
 Judge Msimang said he had needed to take the "spirit of the Constitution" into account when making his judgment.
 He pointed out that the prosecution's case depended on the outcome of appeals against controversial search-and-seizure raids when documents were seized from my lawyers and from me.
-Judge Msimang said Mr Zuma had suffered social prejudice which "closely resembles punishment that should only be handed to a convicted person".
+Judge Msimang said I had suffered social prejudice which "closely resembles punishment that should only be handed to a convicted person".
 He said the state's decision to prosecute was "anchored" on unsound principles.
-The state's case "limped from one disaster to another" and it should have investigated further before charging him.
+The state's case "limped from one disaster to another" and it should have investigated further before charging me.
 He accused the state of failing to take into account the legal challenges to the search-and-seizure raids.
 He opined that the state was "taking chances that the trial court would come to their rescue to admit such evidence".
 Judge Msimang said the state did not "need to take chances".
-Judge Msimang strengthens the claim that the state's case against Mr Zuma caused undue prejudice, that his case was characterised by prosecutorial incompetence and inordinate delays that infringed his rights to a fair trial.
-Interestingly, the irrefutable narrative about prosecutorial misconduct or incompetence started in 2003 and continued through 2009 when the then Acting NDPP Advocate Mpshe terminated the NPA's decision to prosecute Mr Zuma based on the same said abuse of process doctrine.
-The applicant for admission as amicus curiae failed to set out these important facts but rather ignored them to falsely bolster its case on altered facts.
+Judge Msimang strengthens the claim that the state's case against me caused undue prejudice, that my case was characterised by prosecutorial incompetence and inordinate delays that infringed my rights to a fair trial.
+Interestingly, the irrefutable narrative about prosecutorial misconduct or incompetence started in 2003 and continued through 2009 when the then Acting NDPP Advocate Mpshe terminated my prosecution based on the abuse of process doctrine.
+The High Court's adverse findings serves to further underscore my claim that I have been a victim of prosecutorial abuse, incompetence, and misconduct.